 Adapted from the classic Ovid poem, Metamorphoses explores the classic myth.
-The reading will be followed by a conversation with playwright Mary Zimmerman.
+The reading will be followed by a talkback with playwright Mary Zimmerman.

 Friday, January 31 at 7:30pm